 Best practices for inline editing components

-Here are some best practices when designing components with inline editing elements.
+There are also some specific best practices when designing components with inline editing elements.

 Collapse non-essential fields by default